crond-jaist/cyprom/README.md

 `$ ./cyprom.py`

-This will execute a basic training scenario that uses only harmless test actions to emulate a training activity.
-Some warnings regarding the unavailability of the HTTP service may be displayed, as the IP address of the action target server in the target information file `examples/target.ini` is the loopback address.
+This will execute a basic training scenario that emulates a sample training activity with two scenarios using only harmless test actions.

 To get used to the training scenario representation syntax, we suggest examining the examples provided in the directory `examples/`, and also